anonwins/tsf-permissions-aix/README.md

 ## What is tsf.EnableAllAndroidPermissions.aix?

 This is just a bad idea that I brought into reality.
 It gives your app ALL android permissions.
-It works, but it's not recommended for anything.
-But for testing, it works.
-Don't publish to play store with this.
+**Only use for testing!
+Don't publish to play store with this!**

 ## Which permissions are already built & available?